Cockatrice/Cockatrice/doc/doxygen/extra-pages/developer_documentation/loading_card_pictures.md

 \attention The file-name variants use the *corrected* card name, so split cards are stored under their joined name: the "Example // Card" card is matched by a file named `ExampleCard.*`.

-The naming schemes are duplicated in the user-facing page @subpage custom_card_pictures, which also documents how to set up a custom card database that provides pictures via the CUSTOM folder and the `picurl` printing property.
+The naming schemes are duplicated in the user-facing page @ref custom_card_pictures, which also documents how to set up a custom card database that provides pictures via the CUSTOM folder and the `picurl` printing property.

 When the filesystem cache method is selected on the "Storage" settings page, downloaded images are additionally written into `<pictures directory>/downloadedPics/` using the configured export naming scheme (as `.png` files).
-Existing files are never overwritten, so a provider outage can permanently leave a wrong image in that folder until it is deleted manually - the user-facing troubleshooting guide @subpage fixing_card_pictures covers how to do this.
+Existing files are never overwritten, so a provider outage can permanently leave a wrong image in that folder until it is deleted manually - the user-facing troubleshooting guide @ref fixing_card_pictures covers how to do this.

 # URL Generation and Resolution